GeniusPilot2016/NeoBleeper/docs/MANUAL.md

     - #### Other Devices & Microcontroller Firmware

       NeoBleeper also supports interaction with various external hardware devices—such as buzzers, motors, and microcontrollers—which expands its capabilities beyond traditional MIDI devices.
 The **Other devices** group within the Devices Settings tab provides configuration options and firmware generation tools for these external components.

+       **Settings for Other Devices:**
+      - **Enable Device:**
+        Checkbox to enable use of motor or buzzer (via Arduino, Raspberry Pi, or ESP32).
+This must be checked to access further device options.
+      - **Type of Device:**
+        Radio buttons to select between:
+        - **Stepper Motor**
+        - **DC Motor or Buzzer**
+      - **Stepper Motor Octave:**
+        Slider control to adjust the octave for stepper motor output, allowing you to match the motor's movement to musical pitch ranges.
+      - **Get Firmware Button:**
+          Clicking this button generates compatible firmware for your selected device.
+You must flash this firmware to your microcontroller before using the feature.
+If the microcontroller is not flashed, the device checkbox remains grayed out.

       ![image1](https://github.com/user-attachments/assets/9bf2a395-6cde-47a7-b1d9-b8da6ddbb583)